antivenom03/magnus-archives/Statements/Mag1 - Angler fish.md

 Well, maybe ‘party’ isn’t quite the right word, we just kind of invaded [[the Albanach]] down on the Royal Mile and drank long enough and loud enough that eventually we had the back area to ourselves.

-Now, I don’t know how well you know the drinking holes of Edinburgh, but [[the Albanach]] has a wide selection of some excellent single malts, and I may haveslightly overindulged.
+Now, I don’t know how well you know the drinking holes of Edinburgh, but the Albanach has a wide selection of some excellent single malts, and I may haveslightly overindulged.
 I have vague memories of Mike suggesting I slow down, to which I responded by roundly swearing at him for failing to properly celebrate his own good news.
 Or words to that effect.

 Long story short, I was violently ill around midnight and made the decision to walk the route home.
 It wasn’t far to my flat, maybe half an hour if I’d been sober, and the night was cool enough that I remember having a hope the chill would perk me up some.

-I headed for the Cowgate and the quickest way to get there from the Royal Mile is down [[Old Fishmarket Close, Edinburgh|Old Fishmarket Close]].
+I headed for the Cowgate and the quickest way to get there from the Royal Mile is down Old Fishmarket Close.

-Now, I’m sure you don’t need me to tell you that there are some steep hills in Edinburgh but [[Old Fishmarket Close, Edinburgh|Old Fishmarket Close]] is exceptional, even by those standards.
+Now, I’m sure you don’t need me to tell you that there are some steep hills in Edinburgh but Old Fishmarket Close is exceptional, even by those standards.
 At times it must reach a thirty or forty degree angle, which is hard enough to navigate when you don’t have that much scotch inside you.

 As I have mentioned, I had quite a lot, so it probably wasn’t that surprising when I took a rather nasty tumble about halfway down the street.
 In retrospect the fall wasn’t that bad compared to what it could have been, but at the time it really shook me up and left me with some nasty bruises.